joiellantero/auto-create-django-project/README.md

 - here in github, go to `settings` > `developer settings` > `personal access tokens` > `generate new token`

 - name your token to `auto` and check `repo - Full control of private repositories` and `user - Update all user data`
-  - we need this so that the script can create a repo for us when run it.
+  - we need this so that the script can create a repo for us when we run it.
-  - make sure that your credentials are set up in your git config
+  - make sure that your credentials are already set up in your git config

 - edit the `.env` by filling up the necessary info.
-Place your info inside the double quotation marks like `USERNAME=JohnDoe`
+Place your info inside the double quotation marks like `USERNAME=JohnDoe`.
+I've set up the code editor by default to atom but feel free to change it to your favorite code editor.

   ```plaintext
   FILEPATH="<put the filepath where you want your project to be saved>"